pottendo/pottendo-SK64-network/README_network.md

 ## Joining a network
 ### Basics
 Sidekick64 can connect to a local area network as long as a DHCP server is present on the network that provides Sidekick64 with an IP address and DNS server.
 In case of WLAN the SSID and passphrase are stored in an unencrypted text file on the SD card.
 The default hostname of a Sidekick64 is "sidekick64" - this can be changed - see section [Configuration parameters](#configuration-parameters) for details.
 On a successful connect, the date and time will be set automatically via NTP (at the moment this information is not readable for C64 applications but it is accessible in the Sidekick64 menu).
-The time zone will still most likely be incorrect so that the time is displayed a couple of hours of your local time.
+The time zone will most likely still be incorrect so that the time is displayed a couple of hours off your local time.
 (A configurable offset needs to be implemented at some point and daylight saving times are to be considered then too.)

 ### Network on demand
 The Sidekick64 kernel with network features doesn't force the user to always activate the network.
 Establishing a network connection on Sidekick64 means that the user has to wait for a couple of seconds until all the steps necessary - including turning on the USB stack - are finished.
 Besides the waiting time, an active network will currently lead to a higher CPU temperature and energy consumption of the Raspberry Pi (discussed in detail in the [hardware section](#usb-stack-power-consumption-and-cpu-temperature) below).

 Additionally, a user might not need network connectivity with Sidekick64 on a daily basis.
-Because of this it seemed to make sense to make the network connection optional and offer a way to activate the network connection on demand at the Sidekick64 menu.
+Because of this it seemed to make sense to make the network connection optional and offer a way to activate the network connection on demand via the Sidekick64 menu.
 This means that network only has to be turned on when it is really needed and wanted.

 ### Network on boot
 On the other hand it also seemed to make sense to offer a configuration option to always directly establish a network connection during boot time of Sidekick64 if desired.
 Therefore, a setting can be added to enforce network on boot - see section [Configuration parameters](#configuration-parameters) for details.
 Enabling this will mean that the Sidekick64 will need several seconds longer to boot until it shows its normal menu screen on the C64.